PennyLaneAI/qml/whatisqc.rst

 Quantum computing is a research area that explores **what quantum computers can do and how to make them do it**.
 It is a highly interdisciplinary field of quantum science and technology, sitting at the meeting point of algorithm design, complexity theory, system architecture, and hardware development.

-Examples span the gamut from low-level hardware problems that engage a variety of phenomena in quantum mechanics, such as the implementation of physical schemes to control and stabilize quantum units of information, qubits, or the best way to synthesize a quantum circuit, to high-level problems like breaking classical and devising post-quantum approaches to encryption schemes, simulating quantum systems, or even training quantum neural networks.
+Examples span the gamut from low-level hardware problems that engage a variety of phenomena in quantum mechanics, such as the implementation of physical schemes to control and stabilize quantum units of information, qubits, or the best way to synthesize a quantum circuit.
+On the other hand, higher-level problems in quantum computing address the breaking of classical protocols and devising of post-quantum approaches to encryption schemes, simulating quantum systems, or even training quantum neural networks.

 Advantage and challenge of quantum computing